esper-io/dev-docs/docs/home/console.md

 **Lock Screen Password Rules**

   The **Lock Screen Password** rule specifies the conditions for the device unlock password, with the default being **None**.
-If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to a maximum length of 25 characters.
+If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to a maximum length of 16 characters.
 Use the Up/Down arrows to set your required password length.

 ![Lock Password](./assets/NewConsole/LockPwdLength.png)

   **Alphabetic**: Restricts acceptable password to only upper and lowercase alphabetic characters (A to Z, and a to z).

   **Alphanumeric**: Expands acceptable password to include numbers, and special characters in addition to alphabetic characters.

+ ** Numeric**: Restricts acceptable password to only numbers.

   **None**: There is no password required to unlock the device.